Stereo-Boy/chopin_toolbox/README.md

 Conclusion: no factor to exclude because of collinearity

 ### all_glm
-automatically tests and ranks all GLMs/GLMEs as combinations of factors/interactions of factors/link functions
+Automatically tests and ranks all GLMs/GLMEs as combinations of factors/interactions of factors/link functions.
+* you define a data structure, making sure categorical factors have the format 'categorical' (use the converting function categorical for that)
-* you define the data variable, the dependent variable, the distribution
+* you define the dependent variable in data and its the distribution
 * you define a maximum number of factors to include (as a rule of thumb, you need ~10 datapoints for each, interactions are considered as factors).
 * you define a list of liquid and solid factors: solid factors are always included in the list (can be empty), liquid are picked in combination with solid factors until you reach the maximum number of factors.
 Combinations with a number of factors inferior to the max are also included.
 Fixed effect factors should not be in parentheses.
 * you define potential model links between the dependend variable and the factors - only include links that make sense, otherwise it may result in errors.
 Potential links are: 'log', 'reciprocal','identity','-2','-3','probit','logit','loglog','comploglog'